Code-Institute-Submissions/MS3_GoBooks/README.md

 **As an Admin I want to:**
 * Have the ability to delete reviews that may be deemed rude or offensive.
+* Have the ability to delete books that may contain incorrect or inappropriate information.
 * Have the ability to remove members who abuse the service.

 **As Site Owner I want to:**